IanTaite/TechTest/README.md

 ## Introduction

-This instructions cover how to get my solution working for the dns-systems.net web scraping challenge.
+These instructions cover how to get my solution working for the dns-systems.net web scraping challenge.

 At the conclusion of the interview process, this repository will be taken down.